 When you look at the list of the companies providing PPTP VPN services to the public, the first thing you will probably notice is that their prices are rather high, many lasting more than $10 per month.
 This is because PPTP VPNs cannot be delivered as a software download but must be purchased on a hardware device (such as a router or a modem).
 For PPTP to work, you must configure it on a computer that is directly connected to the Internet.

 The OpenVPN project is the world’s most popular open-source virtual private networking (VPN) solution.
 Since it first debuted in 2004, it has been a favorite for those who prefer encryption over all the other protocols available, including PPTP and SSTP.
 It is also one of the most secure, and you can use it on any operating system, including iOS and Android.

 One of the biggest changes in the VPN industry over the last few years has been the increased amount of competition.
 That means that many VPN providers have been scrambling to survive by offering new features, such as a kill switch, a Netflix VPN, or a BBC iPlayer VPN.
+If you were wondering how you can watch ITV from abroad for example or potentially even HBO shows, then this might be a possible way to do so.
 The one thing they’ve all managed to avoid is profit, and that’s where OpenVPN comes in.
 It’s a free, open source, and secure VPN protocol developed by OpenVPN, the non-profit organization that protects privacy and security.

 Today we are taking a look at one of the most widely used protocols for internet privacy and privacy tools, IKEv2 (Internet key exchange version 2), a newer protocol that is emerging as the preferred choice for securing your online privacy.